kilasuelika/DynAutoDiff/ReadMe.md

 There are also a series of wrapper classes for `ceres` (CeresOptimizer.hpp), `NLopt` (nloptoptimizer.hpp).
 They are not included in `DynAutoDiff.hpp`.
 To use these, you need to install them by yourselves.

+There is a `GDOptimizer.hpp` that implements `NaiveGD, Adam` that can be used to train a neural network.
+It has been included in the main library.

 If you want to run tests, then you need `boost`.

 If you want to run some examples, then you need to install more.
 For example the example *ceres_neural_network* requires `ceres` or more.